Debyvypth1862/SQL-Real-Projects/DataTransformation.md

 #### Handle Missing Values

-We’ll check for missing values in critical columns like `order_value` and `order_date`.
-If a value is missing, we'll fill it with appropriate defaults or remove those rows.
+I’ll check for missing values in critical columns like `order_value` and `order_date`.
+If a value is missing, I'll fill it with appropriate defaults or remove those rows.

 ```sql
 -- Fill missing order_value with the average order_value